Re: airman's build - 9/6 video time

 Re: airman's 600hp strip/street rocket build thread

-bro I got an hx55 ready to ship to you when youre ready hahahairman wrote:You've got that right.
+airman wrote:You've got that right.
 I watch that cobra video at least few times a week, and it gives me chills knowing I have a piece of that setup.
-If I can live up to this intake's history, I will be a very happy boy
+If I can live up to this intake's history, I will be a very happy boy :)

 I believe I definitely have the potential to get there.
 Not with my HX40, but that's about all I would have to change out.
 If I am ever able to reach the limit of the stock head studs, I will consider starting a new special block on the side for Phase 3.